In this role you will be responsible for the following:

-- In cooperation with Chicago Botanic Garden staff, you will develop and organize an appropriate curriculum for the seven-week program including field trips, labs, and fieldwork.
+- In cooperation with Chicago Botanic Garden staff, organize appropriate curriculum for the spring ten-week after-school program, summer seven-weeek daytime program, and fall ten-week after-school program including field trips, classroom activities, and fieldwork.

-  - In cooperation with After School Matters and Chicago Botanic Garden staff members, you will prioritize materials procurement for physical classroom space and lab activities including plants (edible, ornamental, and ecological) for existing rooftop planting space.
+- In cooperation with Chicago Botanic Garden staff, prioritize materials procurement for physical classroom space and lab activities including plants (edible, ornamental, and ecological) for existing rooftop planting space.

-  - Interview and select 15 students from the After School Matters applicant pool for participation in the Sustainable Garden Science and Design Class.
+- Interview and select 15 students from After School Matters applicant pool for participation in each section of the Urban Teen Growers program.

-  - With students, plan and implement a final showcase for students to present their proposals to After School Matters and Garden staff, funders, and community members.
+- With students, plan and implement a final showcase during each section for students to present their work to ASM/Garden staff, funders, and community members.

-  - Supervise one part-time intern who will assist with lesson plan delivery, plant maintenance, and program implementation.
+- Supervise one part-time (summer only) college-aged intern who will assist with lesson plan delivery, plant maintenance, and program implementation.

 - Lead team-building exercises.

-  - Act as a resource for information for project partners, community members, Garden staff, and the media as required, including regular program updates to all program partners.
+- Act as a resource for information for project partners, community membrs, Garden staff, and the media as required, including regular program updates to all program partners.

 - Work with ASM staff to ensure all ASM policies and procedures are being followed.